Variable-Displacement Motor (TL)

 Details

-The amount of fluid that enters the motor over a given shaft rotation under nominal operating conditions.
+The amount of fluid supplied to the motor for a given shaft rotation under nominal operating conditions.

 Dependencies

-To use this parameter, set parameter Leakage and friction parameterization value Analytical
+To use this parameter, set for the parameter Leakage and friction parameterization meaning Analytical.

 |